This article is based on the inputs from Mr. Sudhakar Gudipati, Former Head, Programme Development and Partnerships, Tata STRIVE.

 Also read: Building effective partnerships in skill development – https://www.nationalskillsnetwork.in/building-effective-partnerships-in-skill-development/

 More and more training organisations are showing keen interest in partnerships as they are starting to learn few benefits.
 Through partnerships, training companies can share assets, learning experiences, infrastructure, knowledge, and much more.
-Partnerships also contribute to saving costs, expanding their reach, improving efficiency, strengthening their programmes among others.
+Partnerships also contribute to saving costs, expanding their reach, improving efficiency, strengthening their skill development programmes among others.
 Therefore, partnerships and collaborations must be seen as an instrument to solve underlying problems in implementing and scaling skill development programmes.